RemkoDuursma/learningguidetor/05-linearregression.md

 \BeginKnitrBlock{rmdtry}<div class="rmdtry">Redo the above plot, using `origin` (i.e. American, Japanese or European) to color the symbols.
 This is another good example that you should always consider covariates in a linear model.</div>\EndKnitrBlock{rmdtry}

 The following code fits two linear models to the data above, one to the raw, untransformed data, and one after log10-transforming both the predictor and the response variable.
-In previous examples we used `residualPlot` from the `car` package to quickly make plots of residuals versus fitted values, here we implement a simple version using `ggplot2` (and note that we jump ahead and define our own function, a topic we return to in Chapter \@()).
+In previous examples we used `residualPlot` from the `car` package to quickly make plots of residuals versus fitted values, here we implement a simple version using `ggplot2` (and note that we jump ahead and define our own function, a topic we return to in Chapter \@ref(programming)).

 ```r